oVirt/ovirt-site/source/feature/detailedquota.html.md

 1. Name
 2. Description
 3. Data Center which is referenced to.
-4. A list of unlimited number of specific rules, which each rule should specify a resource and resource limitation parameters.
+4. A list of unlimited number of specific rules, where each rule should specify a resource and resource limitation parameters.

 For example, check the following Quota object, with the following properties: VCPU/Memory limitations: